Back to District of Columbia

 Limits and Unknowns

-• The resolution only affects volunteers working for the Attorney General’s office in Washington D.C.
+• The resolution only affects the Attorney General’s Office in Washington, D.C.

-• It does not change how other parts of the District use volunteers.
+• It does not change how other parts of the government use volunteers.

 Bill History